If a designer understands where raw materials come from, they can understand the environmental concerns associated with that material.

 In the context of timber and man-made boards, the original source is a tree.
 Trees are grown all over the world - some are for timber produce, and others could be for paper.
 They can be categorised as hardwood and softwood.

-Softwood is harvested from coniferous trees.
-These trees remain evergreen all year and take around half the time to grow, 25 to 30 years.
-Softwoods include Scots pint, Western red cedar and paraná pine.
+Hardwood trees take a long time to grow, around 60 years (sometimes up to 100).
+Hardwoods include ash, balsa, beech, mahogany and oak.
+Softwood trees take around half the time, 25 to 30 years and include larch, pine and spruce.
 As trees are felled, it is important to plant new ones so that the timber source is sustainable.

 Once a tree has been chopped down, the branches are removed, so only the trunk of the tree remains.
 The full length of a tree might be too long to transport and work with, so the tree may be cut to a more manageable length.
 The tree trunks are transported to a sawmill, where the trees are cut to usable planks.
 This process is known as conversion.